FilippoGurioli/Tesi/Progetto v2/README.md

 To run the application you need to have node.js installed on your computer.
 You can download it from the official website: https://nodejs.org/it/download/.

 Since WebXR only works on secure sites (https) or localhost, in order to launch the application with a specific IP address, you must associate a certificate to the web page.
 To do this, install all dependencies and then run the application, launch boot.sh script.

+You will find the application at the IP printed by boot.sh.